 - Add 5 cups of water and the mung beans.
 Stir them about so they are not just in one place.
 Bring the pot to a boil, then reduce the heat to a simmer and cover the pot.

-- Once the beans are tender, add the coconut milk, chopped cilantro, and the juice of 1 lime.
+- Stir in coconut milk, chopped cilantro, and the juice of 1 lime.

 - Taste and add more lime juice or salt to taste.